trapexit/mergerfs/README.md

 * passthrough: Return EXDEV as normal.
 * rel-symlink: A relative path from the `newpath`.
-* abs-symlink: A absolute value using the mergerfs mount point.
+* abs-symlink: An absolute value using the mergerfs mount point.

 NOTE: It is possible that some applications check the file they rename.
 In those cases it is possible it will error or complain.